rotskoff-group/idiom/README.md

 ## Generating intrinsically disordered regions

-To generate IDRs conditioned on their surrounding context, you must provide a FASTA file containing the full-length proteins you would like to generate IDRs within.
+To generate IDRs conditioned on their surrounding context, you must provide a FASTA file containing the full-length protein(s) you would like to generate IDRs within.
 An example file is provided at: `entrypoints/infer/scripts/example_sequences.fasta`.

 This FASTA contains two full-length protein sequences.
 Each sequence entry MUST have a header which ends with the string "_IDR_x-y" where x and y indicate the start and end indices (1-indexed) of the wild type IDR.
 For example, in the provided FASTA, the wild type IDR of the first sequence begins at 119 and ends at 242.